Are there other organisations and websites that provide services and information for exporters?

 The Australian Copyright Council assists creators and other copyright owners to exercise their rights effectively and raises awareness in the community about the importance of copyright.

 IP Australia Organisation – www.ipaustralia.gov.au

 IP Australia grants rights in patents, trade marks and designs, ensuring that Australians benefit from the effective use of intellectual property (IP), particularly through increased innovation, investment and trade.

-Australian Institute of Export fosters, promotes and develops export awareness within Australia.
-The Institute's activities cover hands-on training in export practice, continuing post-graduate education, networking through Institute membership and activities, and providing independent advice to Government on export policy.
+Export Council of Australia fosters, promotes and develops export awareness within Australia.
+The Council's activities cover hands-on training in export practice, continuing postgraduate education, networking through Institute membership and activities, and providing independent advice to Government on export policy.
 The Institute is dedicated to improving the professional status of exporters by providing practical training and continuing education for members and graduates.

 Tourism Australia – www.tourism.australia.com

 Tourism Australia is the Federal Government statutory authority responsible for international and domestic tourism marketing, as well as the delivery of research and forecasts for the sector.